 Total solar eclipse on 21st August 2017

-On 21st August 2017, a total solar eclipse will be visible along a band across the entire contiguous United States.
+On 21st August 2017, a total solar eclipse will be visible along a narrow stripe across the entire contiguous United States.
 In the surrounding areas, which include all of mainland United States and Canada, partial solar eclipse will be visible.
 Partial solar eclipse can also be visible from West of Europe, North/East Asia, North/West Africa, North America, most of South America, Pacific, Atlantic and Arctic.

 Last time a total solar eclipse was visible across the entire contiguous United States during the June 8, 1918 eclipse.
 So Americans are waiting for almost a century for this rare event.
 In February of 1979, a total solar eclipse was visible from some part of the mainland United States.

 The path of totality will touch 14 states of United states covering about 16% of the area of the United States.
 A partial eclipse will be visible in all fifty states of USA.

 The next solar eclipse (partial) will occur on 15th February 2018 which will be visible from south in South America, Pacific, Atlantic and Antarctica.
 The next total solar eclipse will occur on 2nd July 2019 which will be visible from South in North America, most of South America and Pacific.

 A solar eclipse take place when Moon passes between Sun and Earth and shadow of moon totally or partially obscures Sun for a viewer on Earth.
 A total solar eclipse take place when apparent diameter of the Moon is larger than apparent diameter of the Sun, blocking all direct sunlight, turning day into darkness for few moments.